1862 Battle of Harpers Ferry

 There were four main reasons Harpers Ferry was a strategic target for the Confederate military:

-It was located near the Shenandoah Valley, where the Confederates held ground, and a mere 50 miles from the United States capital, Washington, D.C.
+- It was located near the Shenandoah Valley, where the Confederates held ground, and a mere 50 miles from the United States capital, Washington, D.C.

 - It was built on the juncture of the Potomac and Shenandoah Rivers, which allowed transport by boat or ferry.

-promised a sizeable stockpile of arms and ammunition to the side that
+- It contained a United States Armory (which was already famous due to John Brown's raid in 1859), which promised a sizeable stockpile of arms and ammunition to the side that could secure it.

 The attack would come from multiple directions and converge on the insulated town.
 Harpers Ferry sits in a valley surrounded by steep, forested mountains.
 Union commander Colonel Dixon S. Miles, failed to realize the importance of the heights surrounding the town.
 With most of his forces in the town itself, Miles left only a small force at Maryland Heights to protect the surrounding landscape.
 This would prove disastrous, allowing the Confederates to easily gain the high ground and a tactical advantage.
 Jackson moved troops from western Maryland to School House Ridge, Brigadier General John G. Walker claimed Loudoun Heights with no opposition, and Major General Lafayette McLaws prepared to take on Union troops at Maryland Heights.
 The stage was set for a decisive Confederate victory.3